rsyslog/rsyslog/source/configuration/modules/imudp.rst

 Note: worker thread statistics are available starting with rsyslog 7.5.5.

+-  **disallowed** - total number of messages discarded due to disallowed sender

+This counts the number of messages that have been discarded because they have been received by an disallowed sender.
+Note that if no allowed senders are configured (the default), this counter will always be zero.

+This counter was introduced by rsyslog 8.35.0.

 The following properties are maintained for each worker thread:

 -  **called.recvmmsg** - number of recvmmsg() OS calls done